"Moeller Grip" (Little Finger)

 * IMPORTANT: The little finger 'open style' grip (just described) is one of two grips that Moeller recognizes in his book.
 The 'second grip' utilizes the thumb fulcrum (closed grip approach).
 See page 11, in Moeller's book, for a picture.
 The 'closed style grip' is usually associated with drum set, pipe band drumming, orchestra snare drum and other situations where rendering a closed roll is required.

-Beginning On The Next Page, This Article Will Be Mostly Concerned With The (closed) 'Second' Grip ... used by most drummers for drum kit
+Beginning On The Next Page, This Article Will Be Mostly Concerned With The 'Second' Grip (using thumb)

 Did Moeller invent techniques in the 1920s, which started an original, new system of drumming?